energyscope/EnergyScope_multi_criteria/Docs/sections/Getting started.rst

 Getting started
 +++++++++++++++

+The model is a mathematical formulation of a linear programming.
+Ith can be solved with different solvers: CPLEX, Gurobi, GLPSOL, etc.
+The model was originally developed in AMPL.
+Running the model in AMPL requires the licences of AMPL and of at least one LP solver.

+However, the following version was tailored to be executed with GLPK [1]_, an open source model.

 How to install and run the model:
 =================================
 The model is coded in GLPK, using the open-source solver GLPSOL.
 To run the model, perform the following 4 steps: install the solver, download the code, execute the code and enjoy the results.

-The model was originally developed in AMPL.
-Compatible solvers are CPLEX, Gurobi, etc. Running the model in AMPL requires the licences of AMPL and of at least one LP solver.

-However, the following version can be executed with GLPK [1]_, an open source model.

 1. Install GLPK: